 - Now you can create an inventory structure and start serving ads.

-What Reports Can I Access in Google Ad Manager?
+What Reports Can You Access in Google Ad Manager?

 Google Ad Manager provides access to a staggering amount of data.